-You can view the port address and IRQ settings for serial ports using the Configuration/Setup Utility program.
-You will not see the COM numbers on the setup screens.
-To see port settings and COM assignments for all serial ports, you can use one of the diagnostic programs, such as IBM Enhanced Diagnostics, available with the IBM-preinstalled software package.
+You can view the connector addresses and IRQ settings for serial ports using the Configuration/Setup Utility program.
+You do not see the COM numbers on the Configuration/Setup Utility program screen.
+To see port settings and COM assignments for all serial ports, you can use one of the diagnostic programs, such as IBM Enhanced Diagnostics, which is available with the IBM-preinstalled software package.

-Generally, you do not have to change serial port settings.
+Generally, you do not have to change serial-port settings.
 However, if you add a serial adapter or use special hardware or software that causes a configuration conflict, you might have to change port settings.

 If so, you can change the settings for the serial port using the Configuration/Setup Utility program.
-Refer to the PC 300GL User Guide for more information about using the Configuration/Setup Utility program.
+Refer to the user guide publication for more information about using the Configuration/Setup Utility program.